FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

    <td style="text-align:left;"> LandR::m.... </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> A quoted function that makes the table of min. relative B determining a stand shade level for each `ecoregionGroup`.
 Using the internal object `pixelCohortData` is advisable to access/use the list of `ecoregionGroup`s per pixel.
 The function must output a `data.frame` with 6 columns, named `ecoregionGroup` and 'X1' to 'X5', with one line per `ecoregionGroup` code, and the min. relative biomass for each stand shade level X1-5.
-The default function uses values from LANDIS-II available at: https://github.com/dcyr/LANDIS-II_IA_generalUseFiles/blob/master/LandisInputs/BSW/biomass-succession-main-inputs_BSW_Baseline.txt and applies them to all ecolocations (`ecoregionGroup` codes) </td>
+The default function uses values from LANDIS-II available at: https://github.com/dcyr/LANDIS-II_IA_generalUseFiles/blob/master/LandisInputs/BSW/biomass-succession-main-inputs_BSW_Baseline.txt and applies them to all ecolocations (`ecoregionGroup` codes). </td>
   </tr>
   <tr>
    <td style="text-align:left;"> omitNonTreedPixels </td>